kgsahil/Gitter/README.md

 gitter checkout main
 ```

-**Note:** Checkout fully restores the working tree from the target branch's commit, including all files and subdirectories, and rebuilds the index to match.
+**Note:** Checkout intelligently merges the index to preserve staged uncommitted files across branch switches (Git-compatible), restores the working tree from the target branch's commit, and removes files not in the target branch.

 ### Inspect Objects